ThirstyGit/ecommerce/README.md

 7. Should make sure non shop ids are redirected.
 8. shop page height needs to be fixed.
 10. Can't go back to shop page from product page when loged out.
+11. User DOB date shows in wrong timezone.
+12. User page currently assuming user has a shop.